 You can submit application via our Online Application System.
 Each non-local applicant can submit applications for a maximum of two programme choices by paying an application fee of HK$300.
 To facilitate the admission process, applicants are required to indicate their first programme preference via the online application system.
 The application fee (i.e. HK$300) will be charged for the 1st preference.
 The fee once paid is non-refundable and non-transferable.
 Priority of consideration for admission will be given to the first programme choice.

 Bachelor of Education (BEd) programmes are aimed at training pre-service teachers who will be equipped well with in-depth major-related knowledge and professional teacher training.
-Graduates of the BEd programmes are eligible to become fully qualified and registered teachers in kindergarten, primary or secondary schools in Hong Kong.
+Graduates of the BEd programmes are eligible to apply to become fully qualified and registered teachers in kindergarten, primary or secondary schools in Hong Kong.

 Graduates of the 5-year full-time co-terminal double degree progrmames will be awarded both Bachelor of Arts and Bachelor of Education qualifications.
 They will be equipped with solid subject knowledge in addition to in-depth knowledge and skills in professional teaching training.